 The best way to find out your ideal calorie deficit is to use a calorie deficit calculator (opens in new tab).
 Using data such as your current weight, height, and goal weight, the calculator will offer your maintenance level and varying levels of deficit you could go into.

 “If your calorie drop is too severe then it can also lead to non-adherence, simply because you’re either completely exhausted or your body craves sugar.
 So, a more moderate calorie deficit is always going to be better to develop sustainable habits.”

 9. Being aware that the deficit needs to change

 While following a high-protein or Mediterranean diet is a very sustainable way of eating throughout your life because you don’t need to change anything about it for it to work, the deficit you get into at the beginning of your weight loss journey won’t be the same one you need even just a few weeks down the line.

 Due to my personal weight, height, activity levels, and goals, I started out eating 1,956 calories per day to maintain a deficit of around 500 calories.
 After three months, I was still eating in this deficit amount but dropped down to 1,836 calories a day.

-You have to change up your calorie target for the day because your maintenance calories, the number you need to maintain standard bodily processes, changes as you lose weight.
+You have to change up your calorie target for the day because your maintenance calories, the number you need to maintain standard bodily processes, change as you lose weight.
+It's one of the many reasons that people can be dieting but not losing weight and is typically also one of the biggest intermittent fasting mistakes.
 “A good example would be that a Range Rover and a Mini have different energy requirements,” Emily says.
 “A Range Rover needs more petrol than a Mini.
 Similarly, a bigger person requires more energy than a smaller person.
 As you get smaller as you diet, your calorie deficit will shrink unless you continually tweak it to your body’s needs.”